Waddon Hill: Roman fort

 The fort is on a narrow east-west ridge reaching a height of 210 m, with steep natural slopes to the south and west, and linear ramparts facing north and east.
+Hine in 1914 conjectured it was on the site of an earlier Iron Age settlement, and this was confirmed by the 2023 geophysics, which showed round houses much damaged by both the Roman construction and the 19th century quarrying.